home-assistant/home-assistant.io/source/_components/mqtt_eventstream.markdown

 ha_category: Other
 ---

-The `mqtt_eventstream` components two Home Assistant instances via MQTT.
+The `mqtt_eventstream` components connects two Home Assistant instances via MQTT.

 To integrate MQTT Eventstream into Home Assistant, add the following section to your `configuration.yaml` file: